OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 .. image::
     images/systems_and_variables_legend.png
+    :align: center

 You can click in the model hierarchy to collapse and uncollapse sections of the hierarchy.
 Left clicking on a subsystem zooms the hierarchy display to just that subsystem in the hierarchy.
 Right clicking on a subsystem collapses all of the hierarchy to the right of it.

+Buttons on the toolbar, which are explained in the toolbar :ref:`Toolbar` section, also can be used to control what is displayed in the hierarchy.

 Connection Matrix
 -----------------